COVID-19 and your visit to Fort Langley National Historic Site

 - Picnic areas and outdoor park areas are open (bring a table cloth).

-- Our 2021 oTENTiks season runs from May 3rd to October 8th in a modified capacity.
-Reservations for the 2021 season can be made starting at 8 am on April
+- Our 2021 oTENTik season runs from May 3rd to October 8th in a modified capacity.
+Reservations for the second half 2021 season can be made starting at 10 a.m. on June 28, 2021.

 - Site rentals and filming